esturdivant-usgs/science-base-automation/README.md

 Ensure there is one and only one XML file for each desired SB page.
 These XML files should pass MP error checking.
 NOTE: The script will overwrite XML files.
 You may want to save a separate archive of the original XML files.

 The code makes some assumptions about your naming system.
 It uses the XML metadata files to identify and group files within datasets.
 It considers any file with a .xml extension to be metadata.
-It assumes that the dataset basename is everything before either
+It assumes that the dataset basename is everything before either the first '.' or before '\_meta'.
+Thus, a shapefile might include the files data.shp, data.dbf, and either data.shp.xml or data_meta.xml.
+If the metadata file is data_meta.xml or data.shp.xml, the code will upload all files beginning with 'data'.
+The browse graphic should be a file with image format (png, jpb, gif, etc.) with lowercase 'browse' proceeding (directly or indirectly) the data basename.
+E.g. data_browse.png.

 ### 2. Set up a ScienceBase landing page.
 Create the data release landing page before running the script.